Dark Money in Conservative Politics: The Shadowy American Nonprofit Bankrolling Canada’s Conservative Movement

 Their Partners section lists 12 different organizations that receive support.
 Here is the list:

 - Justice Centre for Constitutional Freedoms – read our in-depth coverage of the JCCF.

 - World Taxpayers Association

 The Atlas Network’s involvement in Canadian right-wing movements is staggering.
-Of the groups receiving funding, seven are high-profile Canadian think tanks who write influential studies, appear in the media, write op-eds and help influence Canadian public opinion.
+Of the groups are listed, seven are high-profile Canadian think tanks who write influential studies, appear in the media, write op-eds and help influence Canadian public opinion.
 In fact, the founder of the Atlas Network helped create the Fraser Institute, one of Canada’s leading think tanks, and a group that advocates for private health care in Canada.

 In the coming weeks, we will be publishing our findings of the Atlas Network’s involvement in these Canadian right-wing organizations.
 What we’ve uncovered is truly troubling, including a targeted attempt to influence Canadian children and university students, slanted research studies and incorporation of right-wing political advocacy popularized in the United States.
 If you want to be the first to hear these stories before anyone else, just email email@example.com with the subject “Dark money”.